Halliburton profit beats estimates on cost cuts, demand recovery

 (Reuters) - Halliburton Co posted a better-than-expected fourth-quarter profit on Tuesday, buoyed by cost cuts and a recovery in demand for oilfield equipment and services after last year’s industry slump.

-The company, the industry’s second-biggest services provider, has slashed its quarterly dividend, cut its capital spending, and reduced its workforce and executive pay to cope with the decline in demand as its clients, oil and gas producers, tightened their belts and cut drilling activity.
+The second-biggest services provider has slashed quarterly dividend and reduced its capital spending and workforce to cope with the decline in demand as its clients - oil and gas producers - cut drilling activity amid a fall in crude prices below breakeven levels.

+Halliburton generated free cash flow of $1.15 billion in 2020, above the $1 billion it had targeted, thanks to the cost cuts.

-While global crude price ticked up in the last three months of 2020 to average about $45 per barrel, service companies have been forced to provide steep discounts.
+Crude prices also ticked up in the last three months of 2020 to average about $45 per barrel, prompting some producers to complete wells.

-“I am optimistic about the activity momentum I see in North America, and expect international activity to bottom in the first quarter of this year,” Halliburton Chief Executive Officer Jeff Miller said.
+Revenue from Halliburton’s completion and production business was $1.81 billion in the fourth quarter, 15% higher than in the third quarter, while its drilling and evaluation revenue rose 1.9%.

+Halliburton Chief Executive Officer Jeff Miller said he expects international activity to bottom in the first quarter of 2021, adding that he was “optimistic about the activity momentum in North America”.

-Adjusted net income attributable to company rose 60% to $160 million, or 18 cents per share, in the three months ended Dec.
-31, from the third quarter.
-That beat analysts’ average estimate for a profit of 15 cents per share.
+Adjusted net income was 18 cents per share, 3 cents above estimates.

-The company’s fourth-quarter results included a $446 million pretax charge related to its North American real estate assets.

-However, its profit was down 43.9% and revenue fell 37.6% from a year earlier as activity levels were still well below last year’s.
+However, the company’s profit was down 43.9% and revenue fell 37.6% from the fourth quarter of 2019 as activity levels were still well below a year earlier.

 Reporting by Arathy S Nair in Bengaluru; Editing by Maju Samuel